 4) Open a business checking account

-This isn’t required, but it is extremely helpful in keeping your accounting records straight once you get started and keeping the business money separate from your personal finances.
+This is extremely helpful in keeping your accounting records straight and keeping the business money separate from your personal finances.
 Once you start making money, you can withdrawal whatever amount you like to start paying yourself.
 I typically write a check from my business account to my personal account to pay myself.
-I linked my business checking account to Quickbooks Intuit and it has made the accounting process so easy.
-I also think it’s helpful to make as many purchases as possible with your debit/credit card that is linked to this account so that you have an online record of them instead of having to keep every single receipt.
+My business was linked to my checking account in Quickbooks Intuit and it made the accounting process so easy.
+I also think it’s helpful to make as many purchases as possible with your debit/credit card.
+This way you have an online record of them instead of having to keep every single receipt.

 5) Decide on a shopping cart service

-There are many shopping cart services to choose from out there, including selling your items through Amazon, eBay or Etsy, but I do recommend creating your own website as well so that your sales aren’t dependent on the decisions of those companies.
-I use Shopify which has multiple plans to fit your needs and your budget.
+There are many shopping cart services to choose from out there, including selling your items through Amazon, eBay or Etsy.
+But I do recommend creating your own website as well so that your sales aren’t dependent on the decisions of those companies.
+I used and personally recommend Shopify which has multiple plans to fit your needs and your budget.
+For a beginner, it seemed to make the most sense.
 You can also host your own shopping cart on a website platform like WordPress.
-There are a lot of options out there, so be sure to do your research to find one that is the best fit for you.
+There are a lot of options out there, so do your research to find one that is the best fit for you.